MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOrganizationalAutoAttendant.md

 ```

 ### -IncludeStatus
-If specified, the status records for each organzational auto attendant in the result set are also retrieved.
+If specified, the status records for each organizational auto attendant in the result set are also retrieved.

 ```yaml
 Type: SwitchParameter